twada/qunit-tap/README.md

 USAGE
 ---------------------------------------
-Three steps to use QUnit-TAP.
+Simple steps to use QUnit-TAP.

 1. load/require qunit.js
 2. load/require qunit-tap.js
 3. Call `qunitTap` function with two or three arguments.
 The first argument is QUnit object reference, the second is print-like function for TAP output.
 And the third argument is object to customize default behavior.
 (Note that the first and second argument is mandatory, and the third argument is optional.)
+4. (optional) `qunitTap` function returns an object that represents QUnit-TAP API.

 ### usage example 1 : embed QUnit-TAP in your HTML (e.g. to run with PhantomJS)
     <script type="text/javascript" src="path/to/qunit.js"></script>